-Please complete and return this form to the School for the attention of the Headteacher who will acknowledge receipt and explain what action will be taken.
+Please complete and return this form to the school for the attention of the Headteacher who will acknowledge receipt and explain what action will be taken.

-Your Name:
+Your name:

-Student's Name:
+Student's name:

-Your relationship to the Student:
+Your relationship to the student:

-Your Address:
+Your address:

 Postcode:

 Daytime telephone number:

 Evening telephone number:

 Email address:

 Please give details of your complaint:

 What action, if any have you already taken to resolve your complaint.

 (Who did you speak to, when, and what was the response?)

 What actions do you feel may resolve the problem at this stage?

-Are you attaching any paneryork?
-If so please give details

 Are you attaching any paperwork?
 If so, please give details.

 Signature:

 Date:

 FOR SCHOOL USE ONLY

-Date acknowledgement sent: By who:
+Date acknowledgement sent:

+By who:

-Complaint referred to: Date:
+Complaint referred to:

+Date:

+Date.

-Outcome of complaint: Date concluded:
+Outcome of complaint:

+Date concluded: